A Statistical Study of the Magnetic Imprints of X-Class Solar Flares: Introduction

-Our motivations for this study are fourfold: (1) to investigate the general property of flares' imprints on the photosphere; (2) to figure out the location of the imprints; (3) to quantitatively describe the change of magnetic field including horizontal field change, inclination angle change and the time duration of such changes; and (4) to further study the relationship between CMEs and the imprints on the photosphere.
-In Section \ref{sec:observation}, we describe the observations and the data processing procedure for of 17 events with AR 12242 as an example.
+Our motivations for this study are fourfold: (1) to investigate the general properties of flares' imprints on the photosphere; (2) to figure out the location of the imprints { and categorize them}; (3) to quantitatively describe the change of magnetic field including horizontal field change and inclination angle change; and (4) to further study the relationship between CMEs and the imprints on the photosphere.
+In Section \ref{sec:observation}, we describe the observations and the data processing procedure for 20 events with AR 12242 as an example.
 The statistical results for the magnetic field change are presented in Section \ref{sec:results}, together with the relationship between the CME momentum and the change of Lorentz force.
 We finally make a discussion and summary in Section \ref{sec:conclusion}.